 If they get the regular exercise mentioned above, they will be excellent living in an apartment, too.
 Although, they will be a bit inactive in flats, as they apparently prefer large yards!

 Training the German Shepherd

-The German Shepherd’s worst nightmare is not being able to please their owner!
+Their worst nightmare is not being able to please their owner!
 Provided this, you can easily assume that they will be great at training and obedience as long as they see they are pleasing their owner!

 Depending on the discussions you have with the breeder and the vet, you should be able to determine what exactly to feed your dog as well as the exact amounts!
 It is good to add raw fruits and vegetables to their diet, from time to time!
-Although, you must consult your vet regarding this issue, in order to understand specific fruits and vegetables that are allowed to be included in your dog’s diet!
+Although, you must consult your vet regarding this issue, to understand specific fruits and vegetables that are allowed to be included in your dog’s diet!

 Other than that, be careful and avoid overfeeding at any cost.
 You may influence health problems in your dog if not careful!
 Do not leave food in their bowl the whole time!
-Their joints are vulnerable until a certain age either way, so do not increase the pressure by unnecessary extra pounds!
+Their joints are vulnerable until a certain age, either way, so do not increase the pressure by unnecessary extra pounds!

 It is preferable to trim their nails once a month, while their ears should be cleaned weekly with a dampened cotton ball.
 You should also check their ears for any foul odors, or redness, which indicate infection!

 Regarding teeth brushing, it is recommended to do it three times a week!
 Also, giving them dental chew toys or bones to keep their teeth clean is another way to protect their teeth from tartar and bacteria.
 They love chewing!

 - They are not appropriate dogs for families that may leave them alone for long periods, during the day.
 If so, they may turn to destructive behavior, out of sheer boredom, like starting chewing, digging, and barking.

 - To get them to feel calm and happy even when separated from their owners, start early crate training!